Info on who we are and where we live

 He is a member of Watermark Community Church since 2000.

-His passions and gifts in ministry are evangelism and teaching; some subjects that particularly strike his interest are the fusion (and many times tension) between science and religion, creation vs. evolution, hermeneutics (biblical interpretation), and textual criticism (the science behind recovering the original text of the Bible).
+His passions and gifts in ministry are evangelism and teaching.
+A couple of theological subjects that particularly strike his interest are the fusion (and many times tension) between science and religion and hermeneutics (biblical interpretation).

-He holds 2 Master's degrees: one in Exercise Physiology and another in Theological Studies.
+He holds 2 Master's degrees: one in Exercise Physiology and another in Theological Studies and is currently pursuing a D.Min. in Evangelism and Missions and Southwestern Baptist Theological Seminary.

 A little bit more about Sofía: